-Information systems and personnel of the Company are shared with Merrimack Mutual Fire Insurance Company and Bay State Insurance Company through an inter-company pooling arrangement.

-Testing of the control environment was conducted on the overall operating environment while maintaining an understanding of each company within the organization.
+The Company shares its information systems and personnel with Cambridge Mutual Fire Insurance Company and Bay State Insurance Company through an inter-company pooling arrangement.
+Testing of the control environment was conducted on the overall operating environment, while maintaining an understanding of each company within the organization.